Configure a suggester for autocomplete and suggestions in a query

 Suggestions, on the other hand, produce better results when your field choice is selective.
 Remember that the suggestion is a proxy for a search document so pick fields that best represent a single result.
 Names, titles, or other unique fields that distinguish among multiple matches work best.
 If fields consist of repetitive values, the suggestions consist of identical results and a user won't know which one to choose.

-To satisfy both search-as-you-type experiences, add all of the fields that you need for autocomplete, but then use select, top, filter, and searchFields to control results for suggestions.
+To satisfy both search-as-you-type experiences, add all of the fields that you need for autocomplete, but then use select

 Choose analyzers

 Your choice of an analyzer determines how fields are tokenized and prefixed.
-For example, for a hyphenated string like "context-sensitive", using a language analyzer results in these token combinations: "context", "sensitive", "context-sensitive".
+For example, for a hyphenated string like context-sensitive, using a language analyzer results in these token combinations: context, sensitive, context-sensitive.
 Had you used the standard Lucene analyzer, the hyphenated string wouldn't exist.

 When evaluating analyzers, consider using the Analyze Text API for insight into how terms are processed.
 Once you build an index, you can try various analyzers on a string to view token output.

-Fields that use custom analyzers or built-in analyzers (except for standard Lucene) are explicitly disallowed to prevent poor outcomes.
+Fields that use custom analyzers or built-in analyzers, (except for standard Lucene) are explicitly disallowed to prevent poor outcomes.

 Note

 If you need to work around the analyzer constraint, for example if you need a keyword or ngram analyzer for certain query scenarios, you should use two separate fields for the same content.
-This will allow one of the fields to have a suggester, while the other can be set up with a custom analyzer configuration.
+This allows one of the fields to have a suggester, while the other can be set up with a custom analyzer configuration.

-Create using the portal
+Create using the Azure portal

 When using Add Index or the Import data wizard to create an index, you have the option of enabling a suggester:

-1. In the index definition, enter a name for the suggester.
+In the index definition, enter a name for the suggester.

-2. In each field definition for new fields, select a checkbox in the Suggester column.
+In each field definition for new fields, select a checkbox in the Suggester column.
 A checkbox is available on string fields only.

 As previously noted, analyzer choice impacts tokenization and prefixing.
 Consider the entire field definition when enabling suggesters.